PiStorm/pistorm32-lite-hardware/README.md

 # PiStorm32-lite
-## A Opensource, Raspberry Pi based, Amiga A1200 Accelerator
+## An Opensource, Raspberry Pi based, Amiga A1200 Accelerator

 This repository holds all hardware design and fabrication files